 - CBD Balms and Creams

-Recommended for athletes or for individuals who struggle with activity-induced soreness, CBD balm allows you to apply cannabidiol onto the skin to target muscles and ligaments that may be tight or inflamed from exercise and overuse.
-CBD balms and creams may not provide the whole-body wellness effect that you get from an oil or e-liquid, but it may help relax sore muscles.
+Recommended for athletes or for individuals who who seek post-workout relief, CBD balm allows you to apply cannabidiol onto the skin to target muscles and ligaments.
+CBD balms and creams may not provide the whole-body wellness effect that you get from an oil or e-liquid, but it can support targeted comfort.

 - CBD Isolate